 Thank you very much for the trustworthy cooperation.

-The work of the BMH was supported in 2023 with earmarked donations and sponsorships worth over 1,000 euros by (in alphabetical order):
+The work of BMH was supported in 2024 with earmarked donations and sponsorships worth over 1,000 euros by (in alphabetical order):

-There were no donations to the assets in the 2023 financial year.
+There were no additional donations to the assets in the 2024 financial year.